In year fair access protocol - September 2021

 - Acknowledge the need of young people who are not on the roll of any school to be dealt with quickly and sympathetically.

 - Reduce the time that these children spend out of school.

 - Ensure that schools admit children with challenging educational needs in a manner which takes account of the proportion of “hard to place” children they have already admitted (including managed moves).

 Who is not covered by the fair access protocol?

 The local authority, as a corporate parent, does not tolerate drift and delay where children the authority looks after are without an education placement that is appropriate to their assessed needs.
-This includes using their powers of direction in a timely way rather than delay issuing a direction as a result of protracted negotiation .
+This includes using their powers of direction in a timely way rather than delay issuing a direction as a result of protracted negotiation.
 Involvement of carers, social workers and the Virtual School team from the authority to whom the child is looked after is imperative in identifying the most appropriate provision and establishing any required support to aid the transition and induction process.
-Education provision should mean a full time place and should be secured within 20 days of the emergency placement and schools judged by Ofsted as ‘good’ or ‘outstanding’ should be prioritised .
+Education provision should mean a full time place and should be secured within 20 days of the emergency placement and schools judged by Ofsted as ‘good’ or ‘outstanding’ should be prioritised for placement.

 Children with an education, health and care plan are placed in accordance with the SEN code of practice.
 All applications that fall within this category will be directed to the SEND Assessment and Planning Service.

 Admission authorities must not refuse to admit a child thought to be potentially disruptive, or likely to exhibit challenging behaviour, on the grounds that the child is first to be assessed for special educational needs.